microsoft/VisualProfiler-Unity/README.md

 ## Sample

 A sample Unity project can be found in the *VisualProfilerUnityProject* folder.
-This project contains a simple sample scene that demonstrates the visual profiler being used in 3D and 2D (perspective and orthographic cameras) plus example profiler groups for C# behaviors, rendering, and physics.
+This project contains a simple sample scene that demonstrates the Visual Profiler being used in 3D and 2D (perspective and orthographic cameras) plus example profiler groups for C# behaviors, rendering, and physics.

 ![Sample](README/Images/Sample.png)